ibm-bluemix-push-notifications/Weather-Push-Notification/README.md

 - `appSecret` - Bluemix Push Notification service appSecret.

-- `apiKey` - This is the username:password combination Weather Insights Service.
+- `apiKey` - This is the username:password combination Weather Company Data Service.

 - `cloudantUserName` - Your Cloudant username.
-This is for accessing your `mood` database in Cloudant.
+This is for accessing your `weather` database in Cloudant.

 - `cloudantPassword` - Your Cloudant password.
-This is for accessing your `mood` database in Cloudant.
+This is for accessing your `weather` database in Cloudant.

 - `appRegion` - Region where your Bluemix app is hosted.
 For example,for US Dallas -`.ng.bluemix.net`.